Mike used the Dynamic Neural Retraining System to recover from Multiple Chemical Sensitivity and Electric Hypersensitivity Syndrome.

 The idea that I was dealing with a chronic stress response that needed to be ramped down made sense – because from that perspective the hyper-environmental awareness that came with the avoidance mentality could be seen (correctly) as giving sugar to a diabetic.
 Not only was it not helpful, but it was really the precise wrong thing to be doing and would probably only make things worse!
 And this was exactly what I had been experiencing.

-I continued, and in the end I did 655 straight days of my full hour of practice daily.
+In the end, I did 655 straight days of implementing the DNRS program.
 Then after this I ramped down to a half hour of rounds a day for the next week, and then on the following Sunday, for the first time since I started the program two years ago, I actually took a day off from the practice.

 So with that said, what were the results?
 What did all this work get me?